 #3 Faux Marble Backgrounds – The Fake Tile

-Patterns of the marble are more likely to be different between manufacturers, potentially giving you more choice in how your faux marble backgrounds looks.
+Patterns of the marble are more likely to be different between manufacturers, potentially giving you more choice in how your faux marble backgrounds look.
 Therese from The Urban Nest introduced me to this amazing piece.

-The More Pricey Options For Faux Marble
+The More Pricey Options For Faux Marble Backgrounds

-If you’ve got a bigger budget for backgrounds or would like something a little more custom, then there are two easy options for around the $100 mark will get you some faux marble backgrounds that are sure to please.
+If you鈥檝e got a bigger budget for backgrounds or would like something a little more custom, then there are two easy options for around the $100 mark will get you some faux marble backgrounds that are sure to please.

 Painted Faux Marble Backgrounds

-Vinyl Faux Marble Backgrounds
+The Best Quality Vinyl Faux Marble Backgrounds

 Tips + Traps of Using Faux Marble Backgrounds